Catherine Annis review

 More on the yoga: Catherine works mainly with simpler postures done correctly and deeply, so her holidays suit both advanced yogis who want to explore their alignment and sense of connection and beginners coming to the practice for the first time.
 On her holidays there is a morning two hour session, and an evening two hour session to complete the day.
 Both are similarly paced, so the holidays would suit those who like consistency and are happy to work at a slower speed.
 Most classes include both pranayama and meditation, and props and bolsters are available and used accordingly.

-Our experience: Queen of Retreats Ambassador Sasha Bates took a class with Catherine Annis in The Life Centre’s intimate attic studio in Notting Hill Gate in London.
+Our experience: Sasha Bates took a class with Catherine Annis in The Life Centre’s intimate attic studio in Notting Hill Gate in London.
 Here’s what she found:

 ‘Catherine’s gentle, calm voice and slow pace soon transported me away from life’s bustle.
 I found her teaching to be very respectful – of the body, and the individual.
 True to the Scaravelli ethos, she works at a deep level, mindful of the subtle mechanics below the surface layer of the larger muscles.